What goes into sustainable wine?

 Sustainable wines are produced in vineyards that practise water and energy conservation, preserve ecosystems and local wildlife.
 A vineyard that produces sustainable wine actively encourages and maintains healthy soils because they know that by doing so they will be able to continue growing grapes for years to come.

-As well as that, vineyards producing sustainable wines are also keen to protect the air quality and the water quality – they limit the use of chemicals to prevent them leaching into the water table, poisoning the groundwater, or floating off on the wind.
+As well as that, vineyards producing sustainable wines, such as Nutbourne wines, are also keen to protect the air quality and the water quality – they limit the use of chemicals to prevent them leaching into the water table, poisoning the groundwater, or floating off on the wind.

 And a sustainable vineyard maintains relationships with the surrounding community and ensure its employee’s wellbeing because they understand the bigger picture – without the support of the local community and without a dedicated workforce, no wine would be produced.